vmware-archive/repository-editor-for-tuf/README.md

 ## Overview

-_Repository Editor for TUF_ is a command line tool to edit and maintain a [TUF](https://theupdateframework.io/) repository: the expected use cases are demonstrations, tutorials, testing and small scale repositories in general.
+_Repository Editor for TUF_ is a command line tool to edit and maintain a [TUF](https://theupdateframework.io/) repository.
 It is currently at early stages of development and should be considered experimental and not stable.

+The goals of the project are:
+ * Produce a command line tool for demos, tutorials, testing and and small scale repositories in general.
+In particular, support use cases of:
+   * Repository maintainer (repository setup, key rotations, delegations)
+   * Timestamp/snapshot automation (hands-free, running on CI)
+   * Target file maintainer (publishing targets)
+ * Function as the repository-side smoke test for TUF Metadata API: Demonstrate that the functionality of the API is sufficient to implement repository tools
+ * Experiment with repository-side functionality, try to identify components that should be implemented as part of the TUF reference implementation

 ## Contributing